parkerarob/cursor-eaglepass/docs/PRD.md

 * None Remaining.
 System architecture remains fully locked.

 ### 6. Implementation Readiness Status

+> **[UPDATE 2024-06] Policy Engine, group/restriction/autonomy data models, and enforcement logic are now implemented and tested.
+Pass creation is now policy-governed and all policy engine tests are passing.**

 > This system is now considered fully defined for one-shot MVP build initiation.